Latest posts

 Dec 05, 2025 · 14 min read

-Chronic psychological stress is linked to lower morning testosterone in men, largely because sustained HPA-axis cortisol output can suppress hypothalamic–pituitary–gonadal (GnRH/LH) signaling and reduce testicular testosterone production.
-Here’s how to recognize the stress–low T feedback loop and what actually helps break it.
+Chronic psychological stress is linked to lower morning testosterone in men, largely because sustained HPA axis cortisol output can suppress hypothalamic-pituitary-gonadal (GnRH/LH) signaling and reduce testicular testosterone production.
+Here is how to recognize the stress-low T feedback loop and what actually helps break it.
 “Stress and testosterone talk to each other all day long.
-Short bursts of ...
+Short ...

 Special OfferLab panels included: $300/year free for all members